Riquna Williams: Turkey

 In 2019, Williams signed with Elazığ İl Özel İdarespor of the Turkish league for the 2019-20 off-season.
 In July 2020, Williams signed with OGM Ormanspor of the Turkish league for the 2020-21 off-season.
 On 21 May 2021, she signed a one-year contract with Galatasaray.

 Personal life

+Legal issues

 Williams was arrested on April 30, 2019 in Pahokee, Florida for assaulting her ex-girlfriend.
 According to the arrest report, Williams repeatedly struck Alkeria Davis in the head and pulled her hair after she forced her way into the home.
 Police spent 10 minutes trying to break up the fight that took place in December.
 Authorities said Williams grabbed a firearm, placed it on the trunk and pointed it at one man, saying "you'll get all 18" before speeding off, after the fight was broken up.
 On July 16, 2019, Williams was suspended by the WNBA for 10 games stemming from the incident.

+On July 25, 2023, Williams was arrested in Las Vegas on domestic violence and strangulation charges.
+She was subsequently barred from participating in team activities.
+In response to the arrest, The Aces issued a statement saying that she is “...precluded from participating in team activities.
+We condemn domestic violence of any kind.
+Our thoughts are with the parties involved in this situation.”